tuathail/pyfpdf/docs/reference/multi_cell.md

 This method allows printing text with line breaks.
 They can be automatic (as soon as the text reaches the right border of the cell) or explicit (via the `\n` character).
-As many cells as necessary are output, one below the other.
+As many cells as necessary are output, one below the other, with one line per cell.
 Text can be aligned, centered or justified.
 The cell block can be framed and the background painted.

 ### Parameters ###